chigginss/Newsflash/README.md

 # Newsflash
 Hackbright Project
-A snapshot of whats trending now
+A snapshot of whats trending now.